-The Basics of an Unified Marketing Campaign
+The Basics of an Integrated Marketing Campaign

-Overview: Why Integration Matters in Modern Marketing
+Introduction: Why Integration Matters in Modern Marketing

 In simple terms: it’s about consistency and connection.
 The message stays the same, but the format adapts to each platform.

-Pivotal Impacts of an Unified Marketing Campaign
+Key Benefits of an Integrated Marketing Campaign

 Consistent Brand Identity